arkch99/mini-messageboard/README.md

 # mini-messageboard
-A simple messageboard created using NodeJS and Express
+A simple messageboard created using NodeJS and Express.
+Access the site here: https://vast-scrubland-02402.herokuapp.com/

 Things learnt from this project:
 * Routing in Express